 The highest annual mean value for nickel has been found at Site 113: Pontardawe Tawe Terrace.
 The highest annual mean values for cadmium and lead are found at Site 69: Walsall Bilston Lane.
-The highest annual mean value for arsenic has been found at Site110: Chadwell St Mary.
+The highest annual mean value for arsenic has been found at Site114: London Marylebone Road.

 Figure 5.
-A summary of the annual mean measured concentrations of the heavy metals relevant to the New Air Quality Directive and Fourth DD at all sites on the UK Heavy Metals Monitoring Network in 2015 as a percentage of the relevant target values, lower assessment thresholds (LATs) and upper assessment thresholds (UATs).
+A summary of the annual mean measured concentrations of the heavy metals relevant to the New Air Quality Directive and Fourth DD at all sites on the UK Heavy Metals Monitoring Network in 2016 as a percentage of the relevant target values shown in red, lower assessment thresholds (LATs) in yellow and upper assessment thresholds (UATs) in orange.

-In only four instances do the measured annual mean values exceed the relevant lower assessment thresholds:
+In only three instances do the measured annual mean values exceed the relevant lower assessment thresholds: